AndrewMorrow/Readme-Generator/README.md

 ## License

-This project is utilizing the GNU General Public License v3.0
+This project is utilizing the Apache License 2.0

 ## Contribution Guidelines

-This is a fully open source project, pull requests will be viewed and implemented if useful.

 ## Test Instructions